terijaki/terijaki.com/_products/vcmuellheim.md

 title: Volleyballclub Müllheim
 address: "https://vcmuellheim.de"
 ---
-Designed and maintain our clubs website using GitHub pages and Forestry.io as headless CMS so members can create posts easily.
+Designing and maintaining our clubs website using GitHub pages.
+Forestry.io serves as headless CMS for members to easily create news posts and update their teams.